 Identifying the material sectors and the opportunities to invest in the transition of the economy, was supported by the development of our Climate Action Plan, which is found within our RI Policy and is applicable to the Scheme.
-Investment in companies in the material sectors that are aligned or aligning to net zero pathways (shown as 'Net zero aligned' in Figure S.4 above) was NZD 410mn, which is 54.8% of the total amount that has been invested in the material sectors (and represents 7.2% of the total funds under management (FUM)).
+Investment in companies in the material sectors that are aligned or aligning to net zero pathways (shown as 'Net zero aligned' in Figure S.4) was NZD 46mn, which is 54.5% of the total amount that has been invested in the material sectors (and represents 7.9% of the total funds under management (FUM)).
 The climate solutions and net zero alignment interim targets expressed in our Climate Action Plan are focused on investing in opportunities as described above.
 See the Transition plan aspects of BNZISL's strategy section below and the Metrics and Targets section for more details on our Climate Action Plan.

-2 Green bonds enable capital-raising and investment for new and existing projects, but backed by the company's entire balance sheet.
+&lt;sup>2 Green bonds enable capital-raising and investment for new and existing projects with environmental benefits, the use of the proceeds is restricted to fund specific green projects, but backed by the company's entire balance sheet.
 In comparison, a vanilla bond is the most basic type of bond with no additional features or limitations.